Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Skip to main content

 Three things I like about my job are meeting new people within the industry, networking with them and the installation side of things.
-We installed the light and sound for the Tottenham Hotspur’s new stadium, and for banks and festivals.
-The fourth thing would be that I like everybody in my industry is very personable and we all feel like friends so much so that we even work with competitors on occasions and help each other out.
+We installed the light and sound for the Tottenham Hotspur’s stadium, and for banks and festivals.
+I also like how everybody in my industry is very personable and we all feel like friends- so much so that we even work with competitors on occasions and help each other out!